Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 a numeric Calling Party Number that can survive traversal of mixed SIP and SS7/TDM networks.

-CIDVV does not require successful call completion.
-It relies only on the ability of signaling indicators and failure responses to traverse the network path.
+CIDVV relies only on the ability of signaling indicators and failure responses to traverse the network path; it does not require specific response codes to be preserved.

 # Protocol Overview